 Fee charges are the same as for commercial banks which is from .18% of total assets of up to \$1.7 million up to a maximum fee of \$5,976,529 plus .002% of total assets of more than \$180 billion.
 Minimum fee is \$350.
 There is no application fee for a certificate of organization.
 The fees charged all depository institutions are adjusted at year-end to cover the costs of regulation.
 This is accomplished by surcharges or discounts to the above schedule.
-A discount of 10% was applied in FY 2014, FY 2015, and FY 2016.
 A fee is charged for the establishment of residential common bond credit unions at \$1,000.
 Mergers and application fees are \$1,000 and up to \$20,000 respectively, and both are discretionary fees.